Letters of recommendation are essential components of your MBA application.

 Describe the most important piece of constructive feedback you have given the candidate.
 Please detail the circumstances and the applicant's response.
 (250 words)”

-Kellogg will only accept two letters of recommendation, so you will need to ensure you have chosen the best possible individuals who can provide the most detail and persuasive answers to the prompts listed above.
+Kellogg will only accept two letters of recommendation, so you need to choose recommenders who can provide the most detailed and persuasive answers to Kellogg’s prompts.

-Sloan asks you to provide one letter of recommendation and two reference letters.
-The letter of recommendation should be written preferably by your current supervisor or a previous supervisor if your current supervisor isn’t an option.
-Your recommender should be able to speak to your success, accomplishments, overall impact, and any promotions you have received at that particular workplace.
+If your current supervisor isn’t an option, a previous supervisor should write the business school recommendation letter.
+Your recommender should speak to your successes, accomplishments, overall impact, and any promotions you have received at that particular workplace.